 2.2.1 Trading Parties may appoint up to five persons as Panel Members by election in accordance with Annex B-2.

-2.3 Appointment of Panel Members by Citizens Advice or Citizens Advice Scotland
+2.3 Appointment of Panel Members by Citizens Advice or Consumer Scotland

-2.3.1 Citizens Advice and Citizens Advice Scotland may appoint two persons as Panel Members (to be determined as between themselves), by giving notice of each such appointment to the Panel Secretary.
+2.3.1 Citizens Advice and Consumer Scotland may appoint two persons as Panel Members (to be determined as between themselves), by giving notice of each such appointment to the Panel Secretary.

 2.4 Appointment of a Panel Member by the NETSO